3.11.2 Job Plans

 All job seekers without an exemption from their mutual obligation requirements (3.11.5) will need to have a Job Plan created when they claim payment.
 A person is not qualified for payment if they are not prepared to enter into and comply with the compulsory terms of a Job Plan.
 Job Plans should be reviewed and updated if required whenever a job seeker's circumstances change, they need to participate in a new activity, or their mutual obligation requirements change.

-Delegates (such as employees of employment services providers) and Services Australia are delegated certain powers under social security law by the Secretary of DESE, including the power to require a job seeker to enter into a Job Plan, and the power to approve or update a job seeker's Job Plan.
+Delegates (such as employees of employment services providers and the Digital Services Contact Centre) and Services Australia are delegated certain powers under social security law by the Secretary of the Department of Employment and Workplace Relations, including the power to require a job seeker to enter into a Job Plan, and the power to approve or update a job seeker's Job Plan.

-Job seekers who are self-managing their own requirements in digital servicing can be assisted by DESE's digital platform to create their own Job Plan and may choose to agree to it.
-These job seekers can contact the DESE Digital Services Contact Centre if they require assistance, have questions or would like to change the contents of their plan.
+Job seekers who are self-managing their own requirements in digital servicing can be assisted by the Department of Employment and Workplace Relations' digital platform to create their own Job Plan and may choose to agree to it.
+These job seekers can contact the Department of Employment and Workplace Relations' Digital Services Contact Centre if they require assistance, have questions or would like to change the contents of their plan.

 Social security law requires that job seekers must be given the option of entering into a Job Plan with a human delegate.
 In practice, where a job seeker is managing their own requirements in digital services, this may take the form of contacting the Digital Services Contact Centre, or choosing to be referred to an employment services provider.